How to Explain What You Do Clearly (So The Right Clients Understand Faster)

 This is the difference between “sounds nice” and “Woah, I need this!”

-Inside ROOTED Growth, my holistic program for Asian women entrepreneurs, I teach you a full framework for doing this on repeat - so your message stops blending in, and starts landing with the exact people ready to jump in and say “Where do I join?”.
+Inside ROOTED Growth, my holistic program for Asian women entrepreneurs, I teach you the full framework for doing this on repeat - so your message stops blending in, and starts landing with the exact people ready to jump in and say “Where do I join? 🥰”

-This one can be especially tricky for high-achieving Asian women, as growing up, we’ve been taught that credibility comes from sounding polished & complex.
+This one can be especially tricky for high-achieving Asian women because while growing up, we’ve been taught that credibility comes from sounding polished & complex.

 Aka the bigger the words, the more impressive (hello, lawyer energy!)